The Swiss voted 72% to retain the TV license fee despite its high cost. Other Euro countries likely to follow.

 In the UK however that opinion poll revealed that on average the public feel they should pay £101.57 ($140) a year, which is 30 per cent lower than the actual price of £145.50.
 Similar sentiments hold in many other countries, which has not been lost on the broadcasters themselves or agencies responsible for funding.

-Currently the BBC has four main commercial subsidiaries of varying size and complexity to manage its commercial activities, called Worldwide, Studios, Global News and Studioworks.
+Until 2018 there were four main commercial subsidiaries of the BBC, of varying sizes and complexities managing those commercial activities, namely Worldwide, Studios, Global News and Studioworks.
 These between them generated revenue of £1.2 billion in 2016-17 and employed 4,900 staff in April 2017.
 This commercial revenue has grown little over the past five years, partly as a result of the constraints.
 Furthermore, as the NAO report acknowledged, the BBC like other PSBs faces intensifying competition for both audiences and content production from digital competitors, especially fast-growing global subscription video on demand services such as Netflix.

 So in some ways the BBC is between a rock and a hard place, with the regulator Ofcom breathing down its neck monitoring closely the relationship between the license fee-funded PSB divisions and its commercial subsidiaries.
 The BBC is required to ensure that its commercial activities do not, as a result of their relationship with UK PSB divisions, distort the market or gain an unfair competitive advantage.
 The BBC is obliged to notify Ofcom if any commercial line of business is not making a viable rate of return, which itself is increasingly challenging.

-Faced with shrinking income, the BBC has engaged in stringent cost cutting and is reorganizing its commercial activities as well, merging Worldwide and Studios from April 1st 2018 to create a new commercial entity, to be called BBC Studios.
-This will unify the BBC’s commercial production and distribution arms.
+Faced with shrinking income, the BBC has engaged in stringent cost cutting and has reorganised its commercial activities accordingly, merging Worldwide and Studios in April 2018, creating a new commercial entity called BBC Studios.
+This unifies the BBC’s commercial production and distribution arms.

 TV license fees are largely a European phenomenon but there are a few other countries funding public service broadcasting, such as South Korea.
 However there the license fee has been frozen since 1981 and is now a relatively nominal $25 a year, accounting for less than 40% of the Korean Broadcasting System income and only 8% for the country’s Educational Broadcasting System.